 How to Understand Cat Body Language

 Body language is a fascinating field of study.
-It’s been found that, in human-to-human interaction, 55% of communication is made through postures and movements.
-What about in animals?
+It’s been found that in human-to-human interaction, 55% of communication is made through postures and movements.
+Can the same be said for animals?
 What exactly is Mr. Tibbles trying to tell you when his tail puffs up, or when he headbutts you while you’re trying to sleep?
 We will review some common cat body language and discuss what it might be indicating about your feline friend’s mood.

 - A tail held high, sometimes with a kink in the end like a question mark, can mean that your tiny tiger is feeling happy and confident.
 If your pet is running towards you with their tail in this position, they’re generally excited to see you.

 - On the other end of the spectrum, if your cat’s tail is held high but is fluffed up or bushy, they’re angry.
 Keep your distance in this situation, because those claws can hurt.

 - If the tail is lowered to the point of being tucked between the cat’s legs they’re scared, and potentially also aggressive.
 Check to see if there’s anything that’s disturbing your pet or any reason that they might be feeling nervous.
 Maybe they just need a cuddle and some extra food, or maybe they’ll try to claw your eyes out if you touch them.
 It can be hard to say for certain.

 - A twitching, swishing tail usually means that your cat is in a predatory mood.
 In this case, they want to find something and kill it.
 Offer your pet some wool or a cat toy, otherwise, it could be your feet that they’ll focus their aggression on.